 Which Generation of Intel CPU is Better

 The 10th generation core, when compared to the 9th or 8th offers better potential for speed.
 You will find features like Turbo Boost and Thermal Velocity Boost, which allow your device to function smoother and faster while working on heavy stuff like high graphics gaming or 4k video editing.
 The cache size of the 8th generation core maxes out at 12 MB.
-The 9th generation Intel Core has a maximum cache size of 16 MB, while the 10th generation offers a good 20 MB.
+The 9th generation Intel Core has a maximum cache size of 16 MB, while the 10th generation offers 20 MB.

 The decision of which generation’s core is the best comes down to personal use.
 In absolute terms, if we’re looking at numbers and the specifications, the 10th generation is the clear front-runner.
 However, if you don’t really use your laptop to do intensive work, even the older generations are solid options.

 Which Feature of a Processor is More Important

 Every feature of a CPU is equally important.
 All the features work in tandem to offer a seamless operation.
 For example, hyper-threading comes in handy when you need additional cores to run your tasks.
 The number of physical cores determines the efficiency of the processor.
 It lets you multitask seamlessly, while the clock speed determines the speed at which you operate.